 The ratings of available time for various cultural activities were generally low, as shown in Figure 4.
-Most of our participants think they do not have enough time to engage in any of the

-Type of cultural activity before, during, and after the lockdown activities included in our study.
+Most of our participants think they do not have enough time to engage in any of the activities included in our study.
 Considering the time they spend at school attending classes, and the time they have to invest in studying and practicing at home, this assessment is fairly realistic.